 Which US cities were most affected by the layoffs?

-As illustrated above, a staggering 600+ companies laid off employees in 2023.
-And in particular, 40% of layoffs were from the San Francisco Bay Area, one of the world’s most prominent tech hubs.
+As illustrated above, 700+ companies laid off employees in 2023.
+And in particular, 36.12% of layoffs were from the San Francisco Bay Area, one of the world’s most prominent tech hubs.

-We’ve compiled the latest layoff numbers from this past month below:
+We’ve compiled the latest layoff numbers from December 2023 below:

-- The layoffs have affected 17 industries in the last two months, with the highest number of job cuts happening in the healthcare industry (5,400+ layoffs).
+- The layoffs have affected 10 industries in the last month, with the highest number of job cuts happening in retail (1,064+ layoffs) and transportation (1,050 layoffs).

-How many layoffs occurred since the start of 2023?
+How many layoffs have occurred since the start of 2023?

-As the tech industry prepares for further job cuts, we’ve gathered the most recent layoff statistics below in this data visualization:
+As the tech industry prepares for further job cuts, we’ve gathered the statistics below:

 Month | Number of Layoffs |